-The project “Capacity Building for the Establishment of Emissions Trading Schemes (ETS) in China” is a Sino-German cooperation project jointly implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the National Development and Reform Commission (NDRC) of the People’s Republic of China.
-The project is executed by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) within the framework of the International Climate Initiative (IKI).
+The Sino-German project “Capacity Building for the Establishment of Emissions Trading Schemes (ETS) in China” is jointly implemented by GIZ and the Ministry of Ecology and Environment (MEE) of the People’s Republic of China.
+The project is executed on behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) within the framework of the International Climate Initiative (IKI).

 The overall purpose of the project is to strengthen the capacity of and provide policy options to China’s key institutions and all involved stakeholders for preparing and establishing emissions trading schemes on regional and national levels.
 The project seeks to enhance the dialogue between policy makers in national and local government institutions, research organisations as well as private players such as carbon exchanges, financial service providers and industry.